20 of the Best Emotional, Story-Driven Games Right Now

 16. Undertale – Moral Choice-Based RPG with Branching Storyline

-Gameplay: One of Undertale’s standout features is its combat system, which offers players the choice to “fight” or “act” (interact) with enemies.
-This means that players can choose to go through the entire game without killing a single enemy, leading to different outcomes and story experiences.
+Gameplay: During combat, it offers players the choice to fight or act (interact) with enemies.
+This means that players can choose to go through the entire game without killing a single enemy, leading to different outcomes.

-In Undertale, your actions have real consequences – Whether you choose to be violent or pacifist significantly affects the game’s story progression, character interactions, and ending.
-This moral system adds depth and replay value.
+In Undertale, your actions have real consequences – whether you choose to be violent or pacifist significantly affects the game’s story progression.
+This morality system means tonnes of unique endings, easter eggs and replayability.

 17. Red Dead Redemption 2 – Best Adventure, Story-Driven Game